exasol/project-keeper/doc/design.md

 The basic approach for this validator is to generate the markdown for the `Dependency Changes` section and then compare the content of the project's file with that generated content.
 In case they differ the validation fails.
 The automatic fix of the validation error is to override the section with the generated one.

 For this feature we need to generate the list of dependency changes since the last release.
-We decided to generate this list by comparing the dependencies of the last release with the dependencies of this release.
+We decided to generate this list by comparing the dependencies of the last release with the dependencies of the current release.

-For both versions we [read the project's dependencies](#reading-project-dependencies) and create a java model that we then compare to extract the diffs.
+For both versions we [read the project's dependencies](#reading-project-dependencies) and create a Java model that we then compare to extract the differences.

-For getting the last release we use git.
+For getting the last release we use Git.
 We detect the previous release by walking through the commits on the current branch in reverse order.
-If we find a tag that looks like a version number we extract the pom.xml file from this commit and analyze its dependencies.
+If we find a tag that looks like a version number we extract the `pom.xml` file from this commit and analyze its dependencies.

-We separated the crawling of the dependencies from the rendering of the table, so that we can add different crawlers for other languages or build systems in the future.
+We separated the crawling of the dependencies from the rendering of the table so that we can add different crawlers for other languages or build systems in the future.

 Needs: impl, utest, itest